constexpr Constructors and Literal Types

 };

-};The issue with std::string is that it manages dynamic memory.
-Before C++20, constexpr functions were not allowed to use new/delete, so any type requiring dynamic allocation could not be used at compile time.
-C++20 relaxed this restriction—allowing new/delete in constexpr functions, but with a hard constraint: all memory allocated at compile time must be freed before the compile-time evaluation ends (it cannot leak into runtime).
-This means you can do complex string operations at compile time, but you cannot return a std::string pointing to compile-time allocated memory into runtime (unless that memory has already been freed or transferred to persistent storage).
+};The problem with Buffer is that it manages dynamic memory.
+Before C++20, new/delete were not allowed in constexpr functions, so any type requiring dynamic allocation could not be used at compile time.
+C++20 relaxed this restriction—allowing new/delete in constexpr functions—but with a hard constraint: all memory allocated at compile time must be released before the end of the compile-time evaluation (it cannot leak into runtime).
+This means you can perform complex string manipulations at compile time, but you cannot return a std::string pointing to compile-time allocated memory to runtime (unless that memory has been freed or transferred to persistent storage).

-In practice, GCC 15.2.1 and Clang 13+ fully support constexpr operations on std::string, including construction, concatenation, and substring extraction.
-You can build strings, validate formats, and generate lookup tables at compile time, as long as all dynamic memory is properly managed during compilation.
+In fact, GCC 15.2.1 and Clang 13+ fully support std::string and std::vector operations in constexpr contexts, including construction, concatenation, and substring operations.
+You can build strings, validate formats, and generate lookup tables at compile time, as long as all dynamic memory is correctly managed during compilation.

 Step 2 — Adding constexpr Constructors to Custom Types